Knot concordance in homology cobordisms: The knot Floer complex for the core of surgery on a cable of the trefoil

 \section{The knot Floer complex for the core of surgery on a cable of the trefoil}

-Throughout this section, let $J=T_{2,-3;2,3}$, the $(2,3)$-cable of the left-handed trefoil.
+Throughout this section, let $T=T_{2,-3;2,3}$, the $(2,3)$-cable of the left-handed trefoil.
 (Here, $2$ denotes the longitudinal winding and $3$ denotes the meridional winding.)
-Let $M=S^3_1(J)$, and let $\J \subset M$ denote the knot obtained as the core of the surgery.
-In this section, we will use the mapping cone formula from the previous section to compute $\CFKi(M, \J)$ and the associated invariants $\tau$, $\varep$, and $\Upsilon$, and use this computation to prove Proposition \ref{prop:epsilonzerotaunonzero}, which gives an infinite cyclic subgroup of $\CZhat/\CZ$.
+Note that the genus of $T$ is 3; indeed, a minimal genus Seifert surface can be built from two parallel copies of Seifert surfaces for $T_{2, -3}$ together with three twisted bands between them.
+Let $Z=S^3_1(T)$, and let $\T \subset Z$ denote the knot obtained as the core of the surgery.
+In this section, we will use the mapping cone formula from the previous section to compute $\CFKi(Z, \T)$ and the associated invariants $\tau$, $\varep$, and $\Upsilon$, and use this computation to prove Proposition \ref{prop:epsilonzerotaunonzero}, which gives an infinite cyclic subgroup of $\CZhat/\CZ$.
 The main technical result of this section is the following proposition:

-\begin{proposition} Consider $J=T_{2,-3;2,3}$ as above.
-Then $\CFKi(M, \J)$ is generated over $\F[U,U^{-1}]$ by generators $A, \dots, M$, with differential as shown in Figure \ref{fig:CFKinftycore}.\footnote{We apologize for any confusion resulting from our use of the letters $J$, $K$, and $M$ in this context.} (The Maslov gradings of the generators are given in Table \ref{tab:CFKinftycore}, below.) \end{proposition}
+\begin{proposition} Consider $T=T_{2,-3;2,3}$ as above.
+Then $\CFKi(Z, \T)$ is generated over $\F[U,U^{-1}]$ by generators $A, \dots, M$, with differential as shown in Figure \ref{fig:CFKinftycore}.
+(The Maslov gradings of the generators are given in Table \ref{tab:CFKinftycore}, below.) \end{proposition}

 Before proving this result, we show how it implies Proposition \ref{prop:epsilonzerotaunonzero}.